Techtonica/curriculum/roles-in-tech/qa.md

         - Your working industry
         - Responsibility level expected by your employer
         - Your working region
+- Job prospects
+    - Companies are keen to put their software applications out into the market as soon as possible, and for this reason, testers and quality professionals with skill and experience are in demand.
+    - Moreover, testers and QA engineers are often found to be more aware of general business principles than developers, and many companies greatly value this knowledge.
+At least some of these organisations ensure that talented Quality engineers rise to senior or business leadership positions.
 - Go through [this article](https://www.careerexplorer.com/careers/software-quality-assurance-engineer/how-to-become/) for further information on how to become a QA engineer.

 #### Common Mistakes / Misconceptions